stimulsoft/Samples-JS/README.md

-## Node.js, React, Vue.js and more samples for Stimulsoft Reports.JS
+# Node.js, React, Vue.js, ASP.NET, Java and more samples for Stimulsoft Reports.JS

-This repository contains samples for Reports.JS for Node.js, ASP.NET, ASP.NET Core, React, Vue.js, PHP and Java applications.
+This repository contains samples for Reports.JS components for Node.js, ASP.NET, ASP.NET Core, React, Vue.js, PHP and Java applications.

 * [ASP.NET](https://github.com/stimulsoft/Samples-JS-React-Node.js-Vue.js-Reporting-Tools/tree/master/ASP.NET)
   There you can find examples of using Reports.JS with **ASP.NET** applications.